 In one first-grade classroom, puppets teach children to 'shake out the yuck'

-Teacher Leticia Denoya stands at the front of her classroom, at Natchaug Elementary in Windham, Conn.
+Teacher Leticia Denoya stands at the front of her classroom, at Natchaug Elementary in Windham, Connecticut.
 Her first-graders sit criss-cross applesauce on the reading rug.

 "Do you remember last week, we worked with our puppets and we learned a new strategy?"